Privacy Policy

 • to comply with any other professional, legal and regulatory obligations which apply to us or policies or procedures that we have in place (including procedures by which we use software tools to review and access information stored on our system in order to assess, verify or otherwise process the personal data we hold)

-• as we feel is necessary to prevent illegal activity or to protect our interests.
+• where we reasonably consider it necessary to prevent illegal activity or to protect our legitimate interests

 5.1 We will rely on the following legal bases under Data Protection Legislation for processing your personal data: